Creating derivatives

 as root

-Note: The makefile uses yq
+Note: The makefile uses yq and jq to

 retrieve the packages to build from the iso specfile.